bcschain/dapp/README.md

 # dapp
 NEO: A distributed network for the Smart Economy

-NEO uses digital identity and blockchain technology to digitize assets and leverages smart contracts for autonomously managed digital assets to create a "smart economy" within a decentralized network.
+NEO uses digital identity and blockchain technology to  and leverages smart contracts for autonomously managed digital assets to create a "smart economy" within a decentralized network.

 To learn more about NEO, please read the White Paper|白皮书.

 Supported Platforms
 We already support the following platforms:

-Linux
+n
 Docker
 macOS
 Windows

-We will support the following platforms in the future:

-Red Hat Enterprise Linux 7.0 +
-Ubuntu 14.04, Ubuntu 14.10, Ubuntu 15.04, Ubuntu 15.10, Ubuntu 16.04, Ubuntu 16.10
-Windows 7 SP1 +, Windows Server 2008 R2 +
-Debian
-Fedora
-FreeBSD
-Linux Mint
-OpenSUSE
-Oracle Linux

 Development
 To start building peer applications for NEO on Windows, you need to download Visual Studio 2017 and install the .NET Core SDK.